 - 1. Complete the college application for admission. - 2.
-Submit letter of recommendation from their high school counselors or principals.

-3. Provide official copy of transcript indicating grades through the last semester of attendance and 14 units of college preparatory coursework with a "B" average.
+Submit letter of recommendation stating the student has completed 14 units of college preparatory coursework with a B or better grade point average from their high school counselors or principals. - 3.
+Provide official transcript indicating grades through the last semester of attendance.